 You can make your own mint butter in seconds.
 Just mix butter and fresh mint leaves in a blender or food processor until mixed well.
 Use on toast, muffins, and so much more.

-Add mint leaves to your bath and they will not only refresh and wake up your skin but your senses as well!
-You can chop leaves and add them or just add leaves whole.
+Add mint leaves to your bath; they will refresh and wake up your skin and your senses!
+You can chop leaves and add them or add leaves whole.
 It is a way to get the spa experience for less!

 10. Spice up steamed foods.

 You can add mint to steamed vegetables and steamed rice to get an added pop of flavor.
-The flavor of mint is unexpected but pairs nicely with these food items is are a great way to perk them up and try something new.
+The flavor of mint is unexpected but pairs nicely with these food items, are a great way to perk them up and try something new.

 What You Need:

 1. Chop your strawberries and mint leaves as fine as possible.

 2. Add the chopped ingredients into a bowl and stir in the yogurt and honey.